MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/ne-netadapter-net_packet_filter_flags.md

 ### -field NetPacketFilterFlagDirected

 The network adapter can filter directed packets.
-Directed packets contain a destination address equal to the station address of the NIC.
+Directed packets contain a destination address equal to the MAC address of the NIC.

 ### -field NetPacketFilterFlagMulticast